codemask-labs/stan-js/README.md

 Function that resets store state to the initial values

-You can either pass all of the keys that you want to be reset, or if you wan't pass any key **WHOLE** store will be reseted.
+You can either pass all of the keys that you want to be reset, or if you won't pass any key **WHOLE** store will be reseted.

 ```typescript
 reset('count')